johnmidavis/rails-in-docker/README.md

 ## DEVELOPING

     docker-compose run app << rails dev command >>

+When you need to update gems or do a bundle install use:

+    docker-compose build

 You are running your generate, db:migrate, etc commands in the container using the tools inside the container.